 The benefits of virtual therapy is it’s, generally, easier to fit into your day, and it bridges the gap for anyone who might struggle with in-person social interaction.

 You can contact me via this site, or you can email or text.
 Please leave your name, mobile number, email address, and a brief description of how I can help.
 If you choose to call, be aware that I might be unavailable to answer.
-I aim to respond by email or text within 12-24 hours, at which point I will offer a free, short phone call to discuss your needs in more detail.
+I aim to respond by email or text within 12 hours.
+Feel free to request a free, short phone call to discuss your needs in more detail.

-I will schedule a consultation, which will last about 1 hour.
+I will schedule an initial consultation, which will last about 1 hour.
 This will go into more depth about your difficulties.
 It’s a chance for me to see how I can help you and for you to see if you want to work with me.

 If you decide to continue, we will begin weekly 50-minute sessions.
-I will also email a short Client Registration Form for you to complete, which contains confidentiality and data protection policies, as well as my cancellation policy.
+I will also email a short Client Registration Form for you to complete and read, which also contains confidentiality and data protection policies, as well as my cancellation policy.